In the previous modules, you learned the foundational building blocks of modern AI applications:

 While LLMs are incredibly versatile, many real-world applications require more than just language understanding.
 This is where LLM-powered agents come in.

-The Engineering Challenge: From Prompts to Orchestration
+The Engineering Challenge: From Prompts to the Decision Loop

 Agentic LLM Applications: When Are They Needed?